JetBrains/teamcity-pipelines-dsl/README.md

 # TeamCity Pipelines DSL

+**Please note that TeamCity Build Chain DSL Extension (AKA Pipeline DSL) is no longer implemented as a separate library or plugin but included in TeamCity Kotlin DSL implementation and available as such since TeamCity version 2019.2**

 Kotlin DSL library for TeamCity pipelines

 The library provides a number of extensions to simplify creating TeamCity build chains in Kotlin DSL.
 The main feature of the library is automatic setup of snapshot dependencies.